Sanil-EY-GDS/TechnicalAssignment/README.md

 ##  Overview
 This project is a **Spring Boot REST API** for managing customer orders.
 It integrates with an **external pricing service** to fetch product prices, multiplies them by the ordered quantity, and stores the order details in the database.
+*Please refer to DetailedArchitecture.pdf file for understanding the architecture better.*

 ---